Zukemon/nftgall/README.md

 <h4>To run app on local server:</h4>

-    • After downloading code simply go to the code directory and activate the virtual environment using the command:
+    • After downloading code simply.
+Go to directory.
+Activate virtual environment "source venv/bin/activate"
-    "source venv/bin/activate"
-    • Once activated run the following command "flask run" to run app on your local server.
+    • Enter command in virtual environment
+    "flask run"
-    Follow the provided link once app is running succesfully and app will be available on your browser
+    Follow the link while app is running succesfully and app should now be visible on your browser.
+    Use "cntr c" to end process.